ryjen/prep-cli/README.md

 - consider sqlite storage
 - test suite
 - convert plugins to compiled language
-- plugin return values was patched, not designed.  might need a better specification.
+- plugin communication needs a better specification.  default parameters might be needed
+- plugins may need to be interactive, currently not supported.

 Building